Posts Tagged ‘aging’

 A youthful face has the right amount of fat in the right places.
 As we age some areas of the face loose fat while others gain fat.
 The areas of fat also become farther apart and the fat pads appear as separate structures rather than a smooth continuous layer.

 Fat accumulation is often seen under the chin and along the jawline creating an undefined jawline and the dreaded jowls.
 Bags under the eyes are also the result of fat accumulating in the wrong area.
 A plastic surgeon can perform a blepharoplasty to remove the fat bags under the eyes.
 The jowls and fat along the jawline can be corrected with a facelift as fat pads are repositioned, but if you are not ready for surgery fillers can be strategically injected to help contour the jawline.
-If you opt for fillers over surgery you may consider adding Ultherapy for a modest lift.
+If you opt for fillers over surgery you may consider adding Ultherapy prior for a modest lift.
+Again…. a non-surgical treatment will never give a surgical result.

 During a facelift the underlining muscles and tissues are lifted, fat pads are repositioned, fat bags may be removed from under the eyes and volume may be added with fat injections as needed and excess skin is removed.